grafana/grafana/docs/sources/best-practices/best-practices-for-managing-dashboards.md

       by setting template parameters.
 This should instead be done by maintaining a link to the master dashboard, see below, and customizing the view via URL parameters.
-3. When you must copy a dashboard, clearly rename it and do not copy the dashboard tags.
+- When you must copy a dashboard, clearly rename it and do not copy the dashboard tags.
 Tags are important meta-data for dashboards that are used during search.
-Copying the tags results in false matches.
+Copying tags can result in false matches.
-4. Maintaining a dashboard of dashboards, or cross referencing dashboards can be done in several ways.
+2. Maintaining a dashboard of dashboards, or cross referencing dashboards can be done in several ways.
     - Create links at the dashboard level by clicking on the *Settings* gear and then the *Links* menu item.
 These links are pretty straightforward to